nghorbani/NIP_SS16/ML2/readme.md

 ## Classification with Gaussian Processes
 We have generated training points and labels and then tried to compute labels for test points.
-The figures shows all the points with the superimposed GPC results in circle:
+Each + is one trainig point and * is a test point:

 ![alt tag](images/GPC.png)

-If the '+' and 'o' colors coincide then that point is correctly classified.
-The points without any circle around them are training points.
+If the color of '*' and 'o' coincide then that point is correctly classified.
+The points without any circle around them are training points ('+').